KianiLab/Waskom_CurrBiol_2018/README.md

 ## Behavioral analyses

+The [demo notebook](./demo.ipynb) demonstrates how the main behavioral assays were computed and shows how visualize the model fits with respect to each assay.

-The [statistics notebook](./statistics.ipynb) contains a summary of the model fit and comparisons along with the behavioral analyses reported in the paper.
+The [statistics notebook](./statistics.ipynb) contains a quantitative summary of the model fit and comparisons along with the behavioral analyses reported in the paper.

 ## Dependencies

-A list of software dependencies and versions corresponding to the paper can be found in [`requirements.txt`](./requirements.txt).
+The code is written for Python 3.6.
+A list of library versions corresponding to the paper can be found in [`requirements.txt`](./requirements.txt).

 ## License